Take your study of literature to the next level while also learning how to become an effective teacher of college writing.

 - 30 (thesis option) or 32 (non-thesis option)

-Small class sizes, individual attention from faculty, and a strong emphasis on learning how to become an effective teacher of writing are just a few reasons students choose to enroll at UND.
+Small class sizes (averaging eight students), individual attention from faculty, and a strong emphasis on learning how to become an effective teacher of writing are just a few reasons to enroll at UND.

 - Graduate-level seminars that cover a variety of topics.
 You will find opportunities to study a wide range of literary genres, periods, and authors—and courses that explore literary criticism, research methods, and creative writing.